Hypanus

 Hypanus is a genus of stingrays in the family Dasyatidae from warmer parts of the East Pacific and Atlantic, including the Caribbean and Gulf of Mexico.
 The genus was previous regarded as a junior synonym of the genus Dasyatis.

 Species

+Eleven species are recognised by Eschmeyer's Catalog of Fishes.
 The placement of H. marianae and H. rudis within the genus is provisional, pending more thorough investigation.